If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

 This solves the menu fatigue and expensive overhead issues by bringing authentic local restaurants into your workplace on a rotating basis and leveraging their employees.
 With this, your team gets to discover new restaurants and experience a variety that a single vendor simply cannot provide.

 Food halls like the one at Hyatt headquarters exemplify this model: rotating local restaurants alongside signature chefs gives employees both reliable quality and exciting options.
-With Fooda Popups, you get this same variety without building an entire (expensive) food hall infrastructure.
+With Fooda Popup Restaurants, you get this same variety without building an entire (expensive) food hall infrastructure.

 For organizations that need the reliability of traditional cafeteria management but want to avoid the common problems, Fooda's cafeteria solutions incorporate our Popup principles while still offering consistent options for those that love their routine.